probablykasper/ferrum/README.md

   - m4a/aac: https://github.com/Saecki/rust-mp4ameta
   - mp3/mp3: https://github.com/polyfloyd/rust-id3
 - Check if a track is VBR.
 Can we use codecProfile?
 What about non-mp3s?
+- Look into playing audio from Rust to reduce CPU usage

 Potential databases:
 - https://github.com/TheNeikos/rustbreak